Our sponsors become cosponsors and donations will be used to purchase food to your sponsored child.

-Child Foundation is supervised by a Board of Directors who are all working as volunteers.
+Child Foundation is supervised by a Board of Directors, who are all serving as volunteers.
 Their names and information can be found here.

 There are many ways that you can check Child Foundation's financial history and operations.
 As a public charity we are registered with the following organizations.
 You can check their website to see how they've rated us.

 Charity Navigator: America's premier charity evaluator has given Child Foundation their highest rating (Four Stars)

 GuideStar: The national database of nonprofit organizations operating in the U.S. has given Child Foundation its gold rating (The Gold Participant)

 Independent Charities of America: ICA has provided Child Foundation with their highest seal of approval (Best).
 Out of over a million charities in America, fewer than 2,500 have been awarded this seal, and Child Foundation is one of them.